IanVS/prettier-plugin-sort-imports/README.md

 Next, the plugin sorts the _local imports_ and _third party imports_ using [natural sort algorithm](https://en.wikipedia.org/wiki/Natural_sort_order).

-In the end, the plugin returns final imports with _nodejs built-in modules_, followed by _third party imports_ and subsequent _local imports_ at the end.
+By default the plugin returns final imports with _nodejs built-in modules_, followed by _third party imports_ and subsequent _local imports_ at the end.

 - The _nodejs built-in modules_ position (it's 1st by default) can be overridden using the `<BUILTIN_MODULES>` special word in the `importOrder`
 - The _third party imports_ position (it's 2nd by default) can be overridden using the `<THIRD_PARTY_MODULES>` special word in the `importOrder`.